(College of Letters & Science)

 Honors Program.
 To be eligible to receive high or highest honors in the Japanese major, students must complete a senior thesis project.
 A student interested in pursuing a senior thesis project must enroll in JPN 194H and complete a scholarly paper or similar research project under the direction of a senate faculty member.
 The thesis project will have a minimum duration of two quarters and carry a minimum of 6 units of credit.
 To qualify to undertake the senior thesis project, a student must have completed at least 135 units with a minimum GPA of 3.500 in courses counted toward the major.
 Interested students should consult with faculty in their field of interest by the quarter before they hope to commence work on the project (in most cases this will be the Spring Quarter of their junior year).
 Students who complete the senior thesis project and have an overall GPA that qualifies them for honors may be recommended by the faculty for honors, high honors, or highest honors at graduation.

 Education Abroad Program.
 The university maintains study abroad programs in Japan.
 They offer excellent opportunities for students to polish their language skills and experience Asian cultures firsthand.
 Students are encouraged to participate.
 Appropriate courses taken abroad can be applied toward the major or the minor.
-For details, see the department's undergraduate advisor, the Education Abroad Program Office or the UC Davis Study Abroad Office.
+For details, see the department's undergraduate advisor or the Global Learning Hub.

 Related Courses.
 See East Asian Studies (EAS) course list.